American concession of Tianjin

 The American concession of Tianjin (Chinese: 天津美租界; pinyin: Tiānjīn měi zūjiè) was a territory (concession) in the Chinese city of Tientsin de facto occupied by the United States between the 1860s and 1901 in present-day Xiaobailou Subdistrict.
-American administration of the settlement existed in a legal gray area where no material paperwork ever existed to demarcate the concession, and its existence was only made possible by acknowledgement by all sides: the United States, the Qing dynasty, and other local concession municipal governments, including the German, Russian, and British concessions.
+American administration of the settlement existed in a legal gray area where no material paperwork ever existed to demarcate the concession.
+Its existence was only made possible by acknowledgment by all sides: the United States, the Qing dynasty, and other local concession municipal governments, including the German, Russian, and British concessions.

 Legal status

 There are no records of the establishment, demarcation, or even purchase of the American concession in Tianjin in 1860.
-This is supported by an 1896 statement from U.S. Secretary of State Richard Olney to Charles Denby Jr., the US ambassador to Peking: "There is no record the United States has actually accepted the concession (in Tianjin)".
+This is supported by an 1896 statement from U.S. Secretary of State Richard Olney to Charles Denby Jr., the U.S. ambassador to Peking: "There is no record the United States has accepted the concession (in Tianjin)".

 The lack of documentation led to multiple civil and diplomatic crises.
 Congress itself fluctuated between its recognition of the territory: multiple times, the Americans had renounced the management of the settlement, but due to its extraterritorial status, the Qing government refused to reclaim it for fear of instigating a casus belli.
 Thus it appears that there was a tacit agreement between the Qing and United States over the existence of this extraterritorial jurisdiction.